abondar24/BigDataDemo/HadoopDemo/MapReduceDemo/README.md

 7. Map Reduce Counter (mrcn) - Map reduce including counting missing and malformed fields and quality codes.
 8. Missing Temperature Fields (mtfc) - Calculate the proportion of records with missing temperature fields.
 9. Sort Data Preprocessor (sdpc) - Transform the weather data into Sequence File format.
+10. Sequence File Converter (sfcc) - Package a collection of small files as a single SequenceFile
-10. Sort Temperature Hash Partitioner (sthp) - Sort a SequenceFile with IntWritable keys using the default HashPartitioner.
+11. Sort Temperature Hash Partitioner (sthp) - Sort a SequenceFile with IntWritable keys using the default HashPartitioner.
-11. Sort Temperature Total Order Partitioner (stto) - Sort a SequenceFile with IntWritable keys using the TotalOrderPartitioner to globally sort the data
+12. Sort Temperature Total Order Partitioner (stto) - Sort a SequenceFile with IntWritable keys using the TotalOrderPartitioner to globally sort the data

 ## Build and Run
 ```